-Each month, the CHA publishes a featured article from its Bulletin or any other source on an issue that is of relevance to its members.
+The CHA regularly publishes a featured article from its magazine or any other source on an issue that is of relevance to its members.

 What’s in a name?
 The Quiet Revolution (December 2016)